 Good relationships lead to strong referrals, remember?
 So take advantage of them!
 When you land a great sale and you know your client’s happy, don’t be afraid to ask for referrals.
 These are easy future sales you can land in the future.
 Here’s a guide on how to ask for referrals.

 Don’t get stuck in a rut.
-Even if you stumble upon a great B2B sales process, a reliable methodology, and some downright cool salespeople to make your strategy work, it’s problematic to rest on your laurels.
+Even if you stumble upon a great B2B sales process, a reliable sales methodology, and some downright cool salespeople to make your strategy work, it’s problematic to rest on your laurels.

 You have to keep experimenting, keep adopting new tools, keep measuring your progress, and keep changing with the times.
 The most agile B2B companies tend to be the most successful long-term.